dev-abir/jwtexample/README.md

 If you have any issue following, here's the [source code repo](https://github.com/dev-abir/jwtexample).

-Thanks a lot for reading.\
+Thanks a lot for reading

-Stay safe,\
+Stay safe,

 Have a nice day.